 The nursing/medical staff will offer your child a small amount of food, gradually increasing the amount every 15-20 minutes.
 Staff will observe for an allergic reaction.
 After the final dose, your child will be observed for a further 1-2 hours.

-To aid the food challenge, we ask that you bring along some of your child’s favorite foods as it can sometimes be challenging to introduce a food that your child has been told to avoid.
-As the challenge can take several hours, we recommend that you bring some entertainment for your child (eg their favourite DVD or game).
-Our challenge room is equipped with a selection of DVDs and a television.
+To aid the food challenge, we ask that you bring along some of your child’s favourite foods as it can sometimes be challenging to introduce a food that your child has been told to avoid (eg: ice cream, sauces or biscuits that they have consumed in the past without issues).
+As the challenge can take several hours, we recommend that you bring some entertainment for your child (eg: games, colouring books or a digital device).

 After the challenge, Dr Tan will explain the results of the oral allergy challenge.
 Parents will also be given an post challenge instruction sheet for their child.
 A letter will sent to your referring doctor to inform them of the outcome of the allergy food challenge.
-1 week after the challenge, our nurse will call you to check on your child.
 Meanwhile, parents can also call the practice on 9411 8888 if there are any concerns or queries regarding the oral food challenge.